-We plan to reschedule this event.
-We will provide more information in a few weeks.
+We plan to reschedule this event and will provide more information in May.
 If you are already registered for “Looking Back to Move Forward,” you will remain registered and will automatically receive notifications about the new date.
 You will also receive an email explaining how to refund your ticket if you wish.

 In his book The Color of Law, Richard Rothstein reflects on the legacy of the Fair Housing Act of 1968: “You might think that fifty years would be long enough to erase the effects of government promotion of and support for segregation.
 But the public policies of yesterday still shape the racial landscape today.”
 Today, the Twin Cities are grappling with an unprecedented housing crisis, which disproportionately affects BIPOC communities.
 We must ask: How did we get here?
 How can a shared understanding of history help us carve a better path forward?

 Join us for this local conversation between public historians and housing justice practitioners, moderated by Chanda Smith Baker.

 David Hewitt has worked in the non-profit and public sector for nineteen years across the United Kingdom, Cambodia and, now, Minnesota.
 Before leaving his hometown of London, David designed and managed a national housing program that helped more than 8,000 people move into private rented accommodation over a three year period.
 In Cambodia he worked with an international award-winning non-profit that engaged, empowered and educated youth who were living and working on the streets of Phnom Penh.
 He is now the Director of the Office to End Homelessness for Hennepin County and responsible for the County’s efforts to make homelessness rare, brief and non-recurring.